bsherman/bazzite-custom/README.md

 ## Overview

-This is my slightly tweaked version of [Bazzite](https://github.com/ublue-os/bazzite/), specifically this is "deck" version running GNOME.
+This is my slightly tweaked version of [Bazzite](https://github.com/ublue-os/bazzite/), specifically this is "desktop" version running GNOME.

-It can run directly on the [Steam Deck](https://www.steamdeck.com/) in gaming mode.

-When run in desktop mode, it uses the [GNOME](https://www.gnome.org/) desktop environment.

 ## Detail